Jaysajja99/Jay/README.md

 ## Hello World 👋
 My name is Sreedhar and I build data pipelines for a living!
-Currently, I am looking for an opportunity as a data engineer.
+Currently, I am looking for an opportunity.

 I graduated from University of Texas at Dallas with a master's degree in business analytics, where I worked on some cool Generative AI and data engineering projects!